ZekiFayes/IUDLM/README.md

 ## Day 3
 We refer to source code mentioned in Efficient Graph-Based Image Segmentation.
 We will write the prototpye using python.

+## Day 4
+We build a rough prototpye using Python.